urviljivani007/Document_Ranking/readme.md

 A brief explanation of all files in this directory.

 - Approach 1: Basic boolean retrieval model and Text Processing using stemming and lemmatization.
 - Approach 2: Raw term frequency model and TF-IDF model was implemented and compared.
-    - Approach 2: Clustering on the basis of TF-IDF scores.
+And Clustering on the basis of TF-IDF scores was impemented.
 - Approach 3: Implemented a web crawler and implemented page rank algorithm to calculate page rank.